A Review of Deep Learning-based Approaches for Deepfake Content Detection: Deepfake Detection Methods Review

 Regarding Generative Adversarial Network, the work of Hsu et al.~\cite{hsu2019} combined CNN models with the contrastive loss function to cope with fake image detection.
 The authors combined features extracted from real and counterfeit images for the subsequent prediction by a fully connected layer attached to the feature extraction network.
 In the context of fake image detection, the contrastive loss may learn important aspects related to any image manipulation by comparing the features of real and forged images.
 Once the deep learning model is trained, it can handle the fake spots in the images' feature representation, thus achieving a high performance even in fake images generated by five GANs' architectures.
 The authors reported an average precision and recall of $0.88\%$ and $0.87\%$, respectively, and a maximum precision and recall of 0.947\% and 0.922\%, respectively, using the Least Squares GAN (LSGAN) for fake image generation.
 Later on, the same authors~\cite{hsu20} extended the work to recognize generated fake images effectively and efficiently by integrating the Siamese network with the DenseNet and contrastive loss to improve the model's performance.
 In this scenario, the model attained 0.968\% and 0.906\% of precision and recall, respectively, and maximum precision and recall of 0.988\% and 0.948\%, respectively, using the Progressive Growth of GANs (PGGAN) fake image generation network.

 Further, Korshunov and Marcel~\cite{korshunov2019vulnerability} reported the vulnerability of state-of-the-art face recognition systems to expose deepfake videos efficiently and effectively.
-The authors considered several baseline approaches conducted over a custom dataset named VidTIMIT~\footnote{\url{https://conradsanderson.id.au/vidtimit/}}.
+The authors considered several baseline approaches conducted over a custom dataset named VidTIMIT~\footnote{VidTIMIT dataset: \url{https://conradsanderson.id.au/vidtimit/} (accessed on January 31st, 2024).}.
 They found the best-performing methods based on visual quality metrics, often used in presentation attack detection.
 They also show the challenges in detecting deepfake videos produced by GANs using standard face recognition systems.
 Besides, they state the worst-case scenarios due to the advances of new deepfake technologies.

 Besides, Yang et al.~\cite{Yang2019} developed a generative neural network-based method that splices synthesized face regions into original images, which introduces errors revealed when distinct head poses are estimated using 3D models.
 Such a model produces a set of features used to feed an SVM classifier for further distinguishing between real and fake images.
 Frank et al.~\cite{frank20} proposed a study that analyzes GAN's generated images in the frequency domain.
 Experimental results identified severe artifacts caused by the upsampling operations found in current GAN architectures, indicating a structural and fundamental problem in GAN's image generation procedure.